grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 - Then give me 40$
 - Here.

 Sounds artificial, right?
 If this happened in the real life, the dialog would probably look more like this:

 - Where is your money?
 - Not your business!

 And my brother would be right in responding to me like this.
 This is not my business.
 I just want to borrow the money.
 Moreover, if I was to ask my sister to lend me some money, I could not use the same sequence of questions.
-This is how it would end up:
+This is how it could end up:

 - Where is your money?
 - It is on my bank account.
-- Is the locker open?
+- Is the locker open? (same question as before)
 - What??

+If we were objects and this would be the way we interact with the world outside us, we would have to have all the logic for different interactions coded inside our classes.
+Heck, this would be a lot of code!

+Instead, we can adopt a pattern that is also visible in human interaction: trust.
+We can tell somebody what we want and trust them to get the job done.
+For example, if I was to ask my brother to lend me some money, I would go about it this way:

+- Please, lend me 40$
+- Sure, no problem

+Of course, it could be that it would not be acceptable for him and he could as well tell me "No way" instead.
+But that's essentially all I need to know.
+I do not need to know where he keeps the money.
+I do not need to know how he gets to them and how much he has.
+All I want to have is the money, so I tell him what I want and trust that he knows how to do it for me.

+Another thing about the new protocol I have established for borrowing money is that I can reuse it with my sister:

+- Please, lend me 40$
+- Sure, no problem

+Unlike my brother, she would not get the money from a locker, but take the money from her bank account, but that's not really what I care about.
+Thus, it seems I have found a more stable protocol, and it is more stable because it assumes less knowledge about how someone will fulfill my need[humanptorocols].

+So, what I basically said is that the protocol will not need to change when I need to interact with other people (like my sister) when I need to.
+Another reason the new protocol is more stable is because it will not need to change when my brother stops hiding money in his locker and instead moves it to a bank account as well.

+Now, let us move to object oriented world.

+TODO money jest niepoliczalny
+TODO

 TODO assume recipient is interface.
 Start with example.
 The more we ask questions, the more we ask object to reveal.